codergvbrownsville/codergvb/user/pages/02.events/default.md

 8:00 pm – 10:00 pm - Open Social + Working Session
 At this point, the event switches to an open social + working session.
 People are invited to break off into groups and work on projects, or join one of our classes hosted by members of Code#RGV: Brownsville.
 Want to host a class?
 Tell us!

-8:10 pm - Classes Start
-Interested in learning a new skill?
-Check out our listing of classes here: http://codebrowsville.org/meetup/classes.
-Classes are modular and hosted by members of Code#RGV: Brownsville.
-You can find the classes offered at our next event by checking our Events: Listing page.
-Classes last approximately one hour.

 10:00 pm - Move to El Hueso de Fraile
 At this point, there’s usually a tenacious group of folks that migrate next door to El Hueso de Fraile to continue working or socializing.